What I Wish I Had Known About Downwind SUP Foiling the Gorge

 TAKEAWAYS I WISH I KNEW SOONER

-What I Wish I Had Known About SUP Foiling the Gorge
+What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Shuttling in the Gorge is Not Needed

 For years, I thought downwind SUP foiling was out of reach for dads like me.
 Shuttles?
 Too many logistics; too much time.
 But when you’re learning SUP foiling, you’re not going far.
-Below are my no-shuttle routines at the Hatchery.
-Thanks to the river current, paddling back upwind on my knees (or from a prone position) is surprisingly quick in winds under 25 mph.
+Below are my no-shuttle routes at the Hatchery.
+Thanks to the river current, paddling back upwind (see orange) from my knees or in a prone position is surprisingly quick in winds under 25 mph.

 Hatchery-Dawn-Patrol